gaboLectric/AppA-QRoulette/README.md

 # Question Fate: Live Question Wheel

-QRoulette is an interactive wheel designed to keep classes, workshops, and trivia nights moving.
+Question Fate is an interactive wheel designed to keep classes, workshops, and trivia nights moving.
 Load a plain-text file with question-and-answer pairs, launch the comic-style wheel, and reveal each prompt without repeats.
 You stay in control of the pacing while the audience stays on their toes.

 ## Minimum requirements